-More information about the School is available on its website: Apley Wood Primary School - News and information for parents and carers
+More information about the School is available on its website: www.lawleyvillageacademy.co.uk

 The Trust is the admission authority for all schools within the REAch2 family.
 The arrangements, set by the Trust are in accordance with the School Admissions Code and the school admission appeals code.
 The Trust's aim is to ensure all of its academies have simple, consistent admission arrangements that focus on serving the local community and reflect the Trust's vision and values.